google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 Notice that I've also called `revokeObjectURL()`.
 I can do this any time after the media element's `src` attribute is connected to a `MediaSource` instance.
 Calling this method doesn't destroy any objects.
-It _does_ allow the platform to handle garbage collecction at an appropriate time.
+It _does_ allow the platform to handle garbage collection at an appropriate time.

 ## Create a SourceBuffer